Why Form a Single-Member LLC?

-A single-member LLC is a formal business structure with one owner.
-To be considered a single-member LLC you must register the business with the Secretary of State (or state business office).
+A single-member LLC is an LLC with one owner.
+To be considered a single-member LLC, you must register the business with the Secretary of State (or state business office).
 This requires registering the name of the business, submitting Articles of Organization, and paying a registration fee.

 What is the difference between a single-member LLC and an LLC?

 A single-member LLC has only one owner.
 An LLC is a general term for all limited liability companies.
 An LLC can be a single-member LLC or a multi-member LLC.
-It can be structured as a c-corp or as s-corp.
+It can be structured as a C corp or as an S corp.
 An LLC offers more flexibility than a traditional corporation and more protections than a sole proprietorship.